sourcesync/seemap2003/README.md

 # TODO

+* DNS for nanos?
+* pytorch warning in nano
 * vision_learner warning
 * refactor jupyter intro cells into their own notebook
 * use mars rover images for transfer learning (see the mars rise paper)